pramnora/Powershell/README.md

 echo $testVar1
 write $testVar2

+**NOTE**: You do not need to using any 'echo/write' prefix in order to view a variables value;
+instead, just simply typing in the variable name all by itself...with a prefix dollar sign: $...;
+will, automatically, output that variables value.
+Eg.

+$testVar3 = "any text goes inside here"
+$testVar3 -> (outputs: any text goes inside here)

+**NOTE**: Because, Powershell is NOT 'case sensitive'...therefore, the following line will also work:

+$testvar3 -> (outputs: any text goes inside here)

 ...each of the above is equivalent; meaning, both 'echo/write' are, in fact, aliases for cmdlet: Write-Output.

 **NOTE**: When displaying a variable value...you must remember to include the preceeding dollar sign symbol: $VarName/
 otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.

 nv -> new variable